bulam/explore-libraries/README.md

 # explore-libraries
-What thy forgot to teach you about R workshop
+What they forgot to teach you about R workshop